 About Our Child Development Center

 The JCC Child Development Center opened August 24, 1998.
 Two years later, it was licensed as a five-star center.
-The center was originally NAEYC accredited in August 2002 and once again received NAEYC accreditation in April 2009 and successfully renewed for another 5 year term in April 2014.
+The center was originally NAEYC accredited in August 2002.
+The center earned NAEYC accreditation again in April 2009 and successfully renewed for another 5 year term in April 2014.
 Currently, the JCC Child Development Center is the only licensed, five-star, NAEYC accredited center in Johnston County.

 Because the center is located on a college campus, the children are introduced to many exciting learning opportunities such as story time at the library, performances at The Paul A. Johnston Auditorium, and field trips to The Frank Creech Art Gallery and various departments around campus.

 In addition to providing an exciting and developmentally appropriate learning environment for our young children to explore and grow, the center is also a “Teaching Lab” for adult students in the JCC Early Childhood Education program as well as other students at JCC and throughout the community.
 Specifically, adult students/ community providers are learning how to work with young children in helping them develop their cognitive skills, social & emotional skills, language skills and motor skills.
 The community uses our center as a resource for demonstrating “best practice” in the field.
 We are often observed by other centers/teachers/ community therapists/ childcare service providers in demonstrating effective teaching strategies and how to guide children’s growth and development appropriately.
 Each classroom has a one-way mirror observation booth with an audio system for unobtrusively viewing/observing the children and often capturing video for developmental documentation of the children and for educational / teaching purposes.
 We pride ourselves in partnering with the families in making this experience a holistic one and having an open-door policy to all families and encouraging family participation in our classrooms/ decision making.